amino-os/Amino.Run/docs/code_study/DMList.md

 ### SerializableRPC
 > Serialize all RPCs to SO with server-side locking

+Main logic of this DM occurs on server side.
+Upon receiving a RPC request, *SerializableRPC* will 1) grab a lock on the Sapphire object, and 2) invoke the RPC on the Sapphire object.
+All method invocations on the Sapphire object will go through the lock and therefore will be serialized.

 * For Sapphire objects with multiple replicas, should RPCs be serialized across all replicas, or serialized against one specific replica?

 ### LockingTransactions